Bernice Worden's hardware store

 Knowing that the shed contained a door to the residence, they decided to see if it was unlocked.
 After stepping inside the shed, one of the officers directed his flashlight at a large, shadowy object that was dangling from the rafters.

 To his horror, he soon realized that it wasn't an animal carcass.
-It was actually the body of Bernice Worden.
+It was actually the body of Worden.

 Gein had dismembered Worden, gutted her, and then dangled her remains upside down in his shed.